tjansson60/sinthgunt/README.txt

 You should have received a copy of the GNU General Public License along with the Sinthgunt Converter.
 If not, see <http://www.gnu.org/licenses/

+* Parts of the file presets.xml are Copyright 2006-2009 Matthew Weatherford and are (re)used here under the GPL v3 license.

 ##################
 #  Related projects
 ##################